chelkyl/MeTube/technical_report/system_design.md

 The project must be deployed on a Linux system with Apache web server provided by the Clemson School of Computing and tested with both IE and Firefox as the web browser respectively.

 ### Roles and Responsibilities
-Charles Ison, Chelky Lin and Jacary Richardson are the primary developers for the application.
+Charles Ison, Chelky Lin, and Jacary Richardson are the primary developers for the application.

 ### Project References
 http://flask.pocoo.org/docs/1.0/

 https://reactjs.org/docs/design-principles.html

 https://nodejs.org/en/docs/guides/

 https://httpd.apache.org/

 https://dev.mysql.com/doc/refman/8.0/en/

 ## System Architecture